darielrll/bacal/src/main/java/drll/problems/hackerRank/insertionSortAdvancedAnalysis/InsertionSortAdvancedAnalysis.md

  ```

-   - But this solution was not enough for all test cases provided by the online judge,
+   - This solution was not enough for all test cases provided by the online judge,
      because for more than the half of the cases the response was a timeout, that means
      that this solution was very inefficient.
 Because I was finding shifts in O(n2) pairs,
      exactly in `n(n-1)/2` pairs.